tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/understanding-tf-components.rst

    -  *Control Nodes*—This function maintains a scalable, highly available network model and state by federating with other peer instances of itself.
-It directs network provisioning for the Contrail Networking vRouters using Extensible Messaging and Presence Protocol (XMPP).
+It directs network provisioning for the Tungsten Fabric vRouters using Extensible Messaging and Presence Protocol (XMPP).
 It can also exchange network connectivity and state with peer physical routers using open industry-standard MP-BGP which is useful for routing the overlay